guyanqiu/STDF-Reader/README.md

 * Add Part ID for PTRs table

 ## 2019-06-17
-* Optimized the code ablout QTableWidgets
+* Optimized the code about QTableWidgets